f3d-app/f3d/doc/libf3d/CLASSES.md

 It contains the animation API to start and stop animation.

+Interactor lets you add, remove and trigger your [command](../user/COMMANDS.md) callbacks.
+Command lets you interact with the libf3d in a very flexible manner.

-Interactor also lets you set your interaction callbacks in order to modify how the interaction with the data is done, as well as adding/removing/triggering [command](../user/COMMANDS.md) callbacks.
+Interactor also lets you add and remove interaction commands in order to modify how the libf3d react to different interactions, eg. when a key is pressed.

 Of course, you can use `start` and `stop` to control the interactor behavior.